santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 #### Fury of Sticks

-Attacks with your *Living Weapon* count as unnarmed strikes and as long as you are holding it, your *martial arts dice* becomes the weapon's damage dice.
+As long as you are holding your *Living Weapon*, your *martial arts dice* becomes the weapon's damage dice.
+Furthermore you may use your *Living Weapon* when attacking with *Flury of Blows*.

 <div style='margin-top:10px'></div>